If you’re experiencing personal difficulties, you could be eligible to access your super to cover unpaid expenses on compassionate grounds.

 Mortgage repaymentsRead more

-If you are at risk of having your house sold by the mortgage lender, you may be able to access your super on compassionate grounds.
+If you’re at risk of having your house sold by the mortgage lender, you may be able to access your super on compassionate grounds.

-- for any property other than your primary home (i.e. this does not include investment properties or second homes).
+- your mortgage repaments are for any property other than your primary home (i.e. this doesn’t include investment properties or second homes).

 Home or vehicle modificationsRead more

 Your super may be accessed to pay for modifications to your car or home that are needed to support the special needs of someone with a severe disability.
-This extends to both you and your dependents.
+This includes both you and your dependants.